I hope my website is informative, but here's a few questions my couples frequently ask.

 What camera equipment do you use?

-I currently shoot with 2 Nikon D800 cameras which shoot full frame images with file sizes and quality the equivalent to medium format film cameras, with the benefit of digital technology.
+I currently shoot with 3 Canon Pro DSLR cameras which shoot full frame images with file sizes and quality the equivalent to medium format film cameras, with the benefit of digital technology.
 All images are captured in RAW format though they are given to you as Full Res JPEG images.
 All my images are shot in colour, then during my post production processes some of the images will be converted to black and white.
 I have developed my own special filters which I use during post production to create a set of images which match and work together to tell the story of the day.

 Do you just shoot documentary wedding photography during the day?